 a.
-The purpose of this procedure is to promote a work environment based on high expectations and standards of conduct to guide the actions of our board members, officers, employees, and contractors who provide services for or on behalf of Human Technologies.
+The purpose of this procedure is to promote a work environment based on high expectations and standards of conduct to guide the actions of our board members, officers, employees, and contractors who provide services for or on behalf of Human Technologies, and to prevent, deter and detect fraud, waste and abuse.